4C-multiphysics/website/index.md

 permalink: index.html
 ---

-# BACI: Research in Computational Multi-Physics
+# BACI: A Comprehensive Multi-Physics Simulation Framework

 **BACI** ("Bavarian Advanced Computational Initiative") is a parallel multi-physics research code to analyze and solve a plethora of physical problems by means of _computational mechanics_.